josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/1-the-reducer-pattern.md

   );
 }
 ```

-So a reducer effectively does the work of several different state management functions, all wrapped into one function.
-Here are the three main aspects of the pattern:
-* Reducer function: takes an action and current state, returns the new state
-* Dispatch function: *dispatches* an action to the reducer
-* Action: object that includes a string specifying the type of action to be performed, and any data needed by the reducer to properly update state (e.g., the text inputted by a user in a form)

 Redux builds on this pattern to provide a "predictable state container", and over the next two weeks we'll be learning about various ways of managing application-level and context-level state with Redux and Context API.
 Things can get confusing with the amount of abstraction involved, but as long as you're really solid on these fundamentals you'll be good to go.